Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Stone Deposit and Stone Quarry (graphics by Jinn).
 These function similarly to metal deposits and mines, but provide stone instead.

+* Maps
+- The settlements in the Lorraine Plain map are now settlements which are actually in Lorraine.

 * Miscellaneous
 - Improved the performance of the database parsing.
 - Reworked the engine to take advantage of coroutines for asynchronous operations.